Wick/lbry.tech/documents/glossary.md

 ### Manifest

 A blob that contains information about all the other blobs in its stream (the content blobs), in JSON format.
-Sometimes referred to as the [[Stream Descriptor (SD) Blob]],  this blob lists each of the other blobs in the stream, in order, along with the filename for the content, and the cryptographic key needed to decode the content blobs [[the stream key]].
+Sometimes referred to as the [[Stream Descriptor (SD) Blob]],  this blob lists each of the other blobs in the stream, in order, along with the filename for the content, and the cryptographic key needed to decode the content blobs [the stream key](#stream-key).

 ### Main Chain